Beaconsys/Beacon/README.md

   ## vm-swap-file /tmp/redis.swap
 ```

-You can nearly use the default configuration.
+We can nearly use the default configuration.
 However, remember to set the same cluster name and ensure these backend nodes are in the same network segment.

 # Introduction of sys code